hdtodd/RPiTempLogger/README.md

 install the logging program as a daemon so that it is automatically started at boot time.

 Compilation
-  Program compilation/linking requires packages for sqlite3 and libsqlite3-dev
+1. Program compilation/linking requires packages for sqlite3 and libsqlite3-dev
-  Use "sudo apt-get install sqlite3 libsqlite3-dev" to install those if you haven't already.
+2. Use `sudo apt-get install sqlite3 libsqlite3-dev` to install those if you haven't already.
-  Connect to install directory and type "make" to simply compile and link, and then
+3. Connect to install directory and type `make` to simply compile and link to create the executable data logger.
+Or compile with `gcc -o RPiTempLogger -lsqlite3 RPiTempLogger.c`
-    "sudo make install" to move the resulting executable to "/usr/local/bin", set it up to start as a daemon at reboot, and copy the graphing code to /var/www Compile parameters:
+4. Type `sudo make install` to move the resulting executable to "/usr/local/bin", set it up to start as a daemon at reboot, and copy the graphing code to "/var/www"

+Review "Makefile" for more detailed instruction, including options for changing the names and locations of files.

+The C program contains several ompile parameters that can be changed, too:
       DelaySec:  time between samplings, in seconds, as an integer [default 300]
-      DBName:    path and filename of the database file in which the data will be stored [default is "MyPiTemps.db" in /var/databases, which is create upon install] Or compile with "gcc -o RPiTempLogger -lsqlite3 RPiTempLogger.c"
+      DBName:    path and filename of the database file in which the data will be stored [default is "MyPiTemps.db" in "/var/databases", which is created upon install]

-Run as
-  RPiTempLogger &
-to run detached, or include in startup scripts to run as daemon, which is done as part of install.
+Run as   `RPiTempLogger &` to run detached, or include in startup scripts to run as daemon, which is done as part of install.

 When the program is running, it doesn't keep the database file open: when the program wakes up periodically, it samples the data, opens the database, appends the reading, and closes the database.
 So exposure to table corruption as a result of a Pi restart or crash is minimized.